 The peak of my writing career, in terms of productivity, likely occurred in the summer of 2012.
-I don’t remember the reasoning, but I wrote four different 20-25 page PDF guides in a single week.
-For you college kids out there, that’s like four different 5000-word term papers all in the same week.
-About a month later, I wrote my entire long-term travel course (about 200 pages) in three weeks flat.
+I don’t remember the reasoning, but I wrote four different 20-25 page PDF guides in a single week.1 For you college kids out there, that’s like four different 5000-word term papers all in the same week.
+About a month later, I wrote my (now-retired) long-term travel course (about 200 pages) in three weeks flat.
 I was a machine.

 Looking back, I’m kind of in awe, not just of the sheer hours or output, but rather my ability to just unabashedly lay out my thoughts without any second guessing of the validity or utility of those thoughts.

 In hindsight, I’m less impressed by my own work ethic and more impressed by my audacity to assume that I could somehow be an expert on all of these topics at once, in such a short period of time.

 The philosopher Bertrand Russell has a quote that I like that goes something like, “The problem in the world is that the people who know a lot are so full of doubt, and the people who know little are so certain of themselves.”

 One thing I’ve experienced over the years is that the more I come to learn about human psychology, personal development and culture, the more I experience the pangs of, “Who am I to say this?”

 I wouldn’t be able to write those guides in a week today for the simple reason that most of what initially came out in those drafts, I would stop myself and say, “Is this really that useful?” or “Am I sure about this?” or “Do I actually know what I’m talking about?”
 And the answer, had I asked these questions then, would have often been “no.” But I didn’t care.
 I soldiered through anyway.

 Those guides were eventually removed from the site (because they were bad) or were heavily revised and re-written into what they are today.
 So they’re up to snuff now.